Official (gridiron football): Replay official

+Replay assistant

+In the NFL, a replay assistant assist the replay official.

 Sky judge

 The Alliance of American Football used the sky judge, who had the authority to assess penalties (or overturn penalties) for unsafe play, and (within the final five minutes of the fourth quarter) either call or overturn pass interference penalties against either the offense or defense.
 The XFL (2020) has adopted this.

+Alternate

+One or more alternate(s) may be designated to replace any on-field official who is injured or otherwise unable to finish a game.

+In some leagues, alternates are only appointed for postseason play when there are typically an ample number of qualified officials available to work the reduced number of games.

 Inactive

 CFL eighth official

 Late in the 2018 playoffs, the CFL added an eighth official to the on-field crew; it did not have an official position title.
 This official lined up in the offensive backfield, and whose sole responsibility was judging helmet contact on the quarterback.
 This position was only used in the Eastern and Western finals and the Grey Cup.
 The eighth official did not return in 2019.

 Deep judge

 In four games in the 2010 preseason, the NFL experimented with an eighth official, a deep judge (DJ), in the defensive backfield opposite the back judge.
 The primary responsibility for this new position is the action of receivers, and it allowed the NFL to adjust coverage after the umpire was moved to the offensive backfield.
 The experiment was continued for 12 games in the 2011 preseason, and was then discontinued afterwards.